 Single Dental Implants on the Gold Coast

-Dr Andrew Firgaira is a leading Dental Implant Clinician at Oasis Dental Studio who has been restoring dental implants for over 11 years and placing them for over 9 years.
+Dr Andrew Firgaira is a leading Dental Implant Clinician at Oasis Dental Studio who has been restoring dental implants since 2006 and placing them since 2007.
 In 2012, he completed a Masters Degree in Implant Dentistry and he continues to participate in regular ongoing training in advanced dental implant rehabilitation techniques.
 More recently he has begun to integrate guided surgical techniques in to his workflow to further improve accuracy for more difficult cases.

 A missing tooth can cause much damage in the mouth, and will continue to intensify if left untreated.
 The good news is, singular tooth loss is generally easily treated and at our Gold Coast dental practice we strive to provide only the best procedures so you can experience comfortable, long-term results.
 One lost tooth can be an uncomfortable and even embarrassing experience (even more so if the tooth is in the ‘smile zone’) and a singular implant can efficiently take the place of a missing tooth and re-establish the connection lost in the process.